UlrikeDetective/hackathon/FromFridgeTo/README.md

 This project combines **image understanding** and **text generation** using Gemini 2.5 Flash/Pro and is deployed on **Google Cloud Run**.

 ---
+### Part of the Join the Google AI Studio Multimodal Challenge:

+We're excited to announce our first challenge with Google AI!

+Running through September 14, the Google AI Studio Multimodal Challenge invites you to build and deploy innovative applets that showcase the incredible power of Gemini's multimodal capabilities.

+There's one prompt for this challenge but three chances to win!
+We hope you give it a try.

+Our Prompt
+Your mission is to build and deploy an applet on Google AI Studio that shows off the power of Gemini in multimodal content understanding and/or generation.

+#### Your applet must meet these requirements:

+Built on Google AI Studio
+Deployed using Cloud Run
+Utilize at least one of the below multimodal functionality:
+Gemini 2.5 Pro / Flash-supported image, video, or audio understanding Gemini 2.5 Flash Image (free tier available for Sept 6-7) Live API (free tier supports 3 concurrent sessions) Imagen (requires paid tier)
+Veo (requires paid tier)

+---

 ## Features